top of page

 Preheat the oven to 190°C/375°F..

-Halve the tomatoes lengthways and lay in a single layer in a roasting tin or ovenproof dish.
-Mix the regular olive oil, balsamic vinegar and harissa and pour this over the tomatoes, tossing to coat well, then turn the tomatoes cut sides up.
+Halve the tomatoes lengthways and lay them in a single layer in a roasting tin or ovenproof dish.
+Mix the regular olive oil, balsamic vinegar, and harissa and pour this over the tomatoes, tossing to coat well.
+Then, turn the tomatoes and cut side up.
 Sprinkle with the sugar and season.

-Quarter the fennel bulbs, cut off the stalks and remove any coarse outer leaves.
-Pull off any tender fronds (reserve these) and cut each piece of fennel into 1 inch thick wedges, keeping them intact at the base.
-Toss in a bowl with the lemon juice (it stops them discolouring).
-Add the garlic, fennel seeds, chilli and extra virgin olive oil, then season and turn everything over with your hands.
+Quarter the fennel bulbs, cut off the stalks, and remove any coarse outer leaves.
+Pull off any tender fronds (reserve these) and cut each piece of fennel into 1-inch thick wedges, keeping them intact at the base.
+Toss in a bowl with the lemon juice (it stops them from discolouring).
+Add the garlic, fennel seeds, chilli, and extra virgin olive oil, then season and turn everything over with your hands.
 Spread out the fennel in a second roasting tin and cover tightly with foil.

 Put both trays in the oven.
-Roast the fennel for 25–30 minutes, until tender (the undersides should be pale gold), then remove the foil and roast for another 5–10 minutes, or until soft, golden and slightly charred.
-Roast the tomatoes for 35–40 minutes, or until caramelized in patches and slightly shrunken.
+Roast the fennel for 25–30 minutes, until tender (the undersides should be pale gold), then remove the foil and roast for another 5–10 minutes or until soft, golden and slightly charred.
+Roast the tomatoes for 35–40 minutes or until caramelized in patches and somewhat shrunken.
 Stir the chickpeas into the fennel and taste for seasoning.
 Leave both to cool to room temperature.

-Arrange the fennel, chickpeas and tomatoes on a platter, adding all the juices from the roasting tins; there might be quite a bit from the tomatoes.
-Scatter any fennel fronds you reserved over the top.
-Spoon on the dressing, or serve it on the side.
+Arrange the fennel, chickpeas, and tomatoes on a platter, adding all the juices from the roasting tins—there might be quite a bit from the tomatoes.
+Scatter any reserved fennel fronds over the top.
+Spoon on the dressing or serve it on the side.

 • Facebook